Funding and Awards

 Tom Merklinger Award

 The Tom Merklinger Award ($500) is presented annually in memory of Tom Merklinger (MPA'79) to the student attaining the highest overall standing in MPA 5120.
-The endowment fund for this award is accumulated from donations made to the School by alumni, friends and faculty.
+The endowment fund for this award is accumulated from donations made by alumni, friends and faculty.